ssec/sift/doc/source/installation.rst

 .. code-block:: bash

-   tar -xzf SIFT_1.1.2.tar.gz
+   tar -xzf SIFT_X.Y.Z.tar.gz

-This will create a ``SIFT`` directory.
+This will create a ``SIFT_X.Y.Z`` directory.
 SIFT can then be run by doing:

 .. code-block:: bash

-   SIFT/SIFT.sh
+   SIFT_X.Y.Z/SIFT.sh

 Adding a `-h` will show the available command line options, but the defaults should work in most cases.